fhammerschmidt/textbook/src/chapters/mut/refs.md

 let insert_first (lst : 'a mlist) (v : 'a) : unit =
   lst := Some { next = ref !lst; value = v }
 ```

+Again, note the type of `insert_first`.
+Rather than returning an `'a mlist`, it
+returns `unit`.
+This again is typical of functions that modify mutable data
+structures.

+In both `empty` and `insert_first`, the use of `unit` makes the functions more
+like their equivalents in an imperative language.
+The constructor for an empty
+list in Java, for example, might not take any arguments (which is equivalent to
+taking `unit`).
+And the `insert_first` operation for a Java linked list might
+return `void`, which is equivalent to returning `unit`.

 Finally, here's a conversion function from our new mutable lists to
 OCaml's built-in lists: